hilbix/tino/howto/cirrus-ci.md

 - I really have no idea yet.

+Docker?

+- Sorry, I really have no idea, yet.
+- Docker looks worthwhile in the context of a public CI.
+But in over 30 years of intimate experience in IT, networking, computing and software development, and even with an Asperger-IQ above 150, I still was unable to find out how to run Docker, Gradle, Maven and similar in a secure fashion (inner+outer+sidechannel+hub should add up to, at least, 399,9999999%).
+So I cannot use it at my side to improve things.
+Hence I never came around to look into it, because I do not think, it helps much.

 How to compile for Windows or MacOS?

 - This probably needs paid accounts somewhere else.
-I really have no idea.
+I really have not found out yet.
 - [Windows](https://cirrus-ci.org/guide/supported-computing-services/#windows-support)?
 (Sorry, I do not understand any detail here.)
 - [Mac](https://cirrus-ci.org/guide/supported-computing-services/#anka)?
 (And I am completely lost.)